-The Stork's Nest is a national program of Zeta Phi Beta Sorority, Inc. and is aligned with the sorority’s community service initiative Z-HOPE (Zetas Helping Other People Excel) as well as the March of Dimes.
-There are over 175 Stork’s Nests nationwide and has served over 28,000 women.
+Stork's Nest is a national program of Zeta Phi Beta Sorority, Incorporated established in 1972 in Atlanta, Georgia.
+This endeavor was conceived by Zeta member, Evelyn Brown.
+Stork’s Nest is aligned with the sorority’s community service initiative Z-HOPE (Zetas Helping Other People Excel) as well as the March of Dimes.
+Currently, there are over 175 Stork’s Nests nationwide that have proudly served over 28,000 women.

 Stork's Nest Blitz